Coherent exciton transport in semiconductors: Conclusions

-Winbow, A.~G., Leonard, J.~R., Remeika, M., Kuznetsova, Y.~Y., High, A.~A., Hammack, A.~T., Butov, L.~V., Wilkes, J., Guenther, A.~A., Ivanov, A.~L., Hanson, M., and Gossard, A.~C. (2011). \newblock {\em Phys.
+Winbow, A.~G., Leonard, J.~R., Remeika, M., Kuznetsova, Y.~Y., High, A.~A., Hammack, A.~T., Butov, L.~V., Wilkes, J., Guenther, A.~A., Ivanov, A.~L., Hanson, M., and Gossard, A.~C. (2011). \newblock Electrostatic conveyer for excitons. \newblock {\em Phys.
 Rev. Lett.\/},~{\bf 106}, 196806.